New research demonstrates that you might be able to increase your intelligence. Scientists had previously considered this to be impossible.

 Basically, the game requires the player to remember an ever-increasing sequence of letters and positions in a matrix:

-the deceptively simple game, it turns out, targets the most elemental of cognitive skills: “working” memory.
+The deceptively simple game, it turns out, targets the most elemental of cognitive skills: “working” memory.
 What long-term memory is to crystallized intelligence, working memory is to fluid intelligence.
 Working memory is more than just the ability to remember a telephone number long enough to dial it; it’s the capacity to manipulate the information you’re holding in your head—to add or subtract those numbers, place them in reverse order or sort them from high to low.
 Understanding a metaphor or an analogy is equally dependent on working memory; you can’t follow even a simple statement like “See Jane run” if you can’t put together how “see” and “Jane” connect with “run.”
 Without it, you can’t make sense of anything.

 The researchers found that, with practice, children of varying intelligence levels improved their cognitive abilities – even up to three months after they’d stopped playing the game.